 You’re losing money from emailing old or inactive addresses

-If you’re emailing 3,000 addresses, about 1,000 of them may not even be receiving your materials due to closed accounts, changes in employment, etc. Depending on the size of your list and the email management system you use, your bounce rate could increase due to these inactive accounts.
+If you’re emailing 3,000 addresses, about 1,000 of them may not even be receiving your materials due to closed accounts, changes in employment, etc. Depending on the size of your list and the email management system you use to send emails, your bounce rate could increase due to these inactive accounts.

 Do yourself a favor and purge the inactive percentage of accounts from your list.
 This will help decrease your bounce rate and keep you out of spam folders.